Some implications between Grothendieck's anabelian conjectures: Elementary anabelian stacks

+If the section conjecture holds for smooth, proper, hyperbolic curves defined over fields finitely generated over $\Q$, then elementary anabelian stacks defined over fields finitely generated over $\Q$ are printable. \begin{proof} Thanks to \autoref{anabext} and \autoref{cfvsea}, it is enough to prove the theorem for DM stacks constructible by fibrations.
+We do this only for printability, the argument for fff is analogous.
+We are going to check that printability is preserved along the elementary operations that define DM stacks constructible by fibrations.
+We may assume that smooth, proper, hyperbolic orbicurves are printable thanks to \autoref{eq}.

-Obviously, $\spec k$ is anabelian since $\Pi_{\spec k/k}=\spec k$.
-If $Y\to X$ is finite étale, then by \autoref{etale} $Y$ is anabelian (resp. fff) if and only if $X$ is anabelian (resp. fff).
-Both properties are also preserved along finitely generated extensions of the base field thanks to \autoref{anabext}.
-We only have to check that full faithfulness and anabelianity are preserved along families of hyperbolic orbicurves.
+Obviously, $\spec k$ is printable since $\Pi_{\spec k/k}=\spec k$.
+If $Y\to X$ is finite étale, then by \autoref{etale} $Y$ is printable if and only if $X$ is printable.
+We only have to check that printability is preserved along families of hyperbolic orbicurves.